lazarevia/NetEngineer/Labworks/Lab_03/Implement_DHCPv4/README.md

 ```

 b.
 Configure interface G0/0/0 for each router based on the IP Addressing table above.
-on R2 we continue with next commands
+On R2 we continue with next commands
 ```
 R2#(config)#interface g0/0/0
 R2#(config-if)#ip address 10.0.0.2 255.255.255.252